gitlabhq/gitlabhq/doc/user/project/settings/import_export.md

 ## Exporting a project and its data

-1. Go to the project settings page by clicking on **Edit Project**
+1. Go to the project settings page by clicking on **Edit Project**:

     ![Project settings button](img/settings_edit_button.png)

-1. Scroll down to find the **Export project** button
+1. Scroll down to find the **Export project** button:

     ![export_1](./img/export_1.png)

-1. Once the export is generated, you should receive an e-mail with a link to download the file
+1. Once the export is generated, you should receive an e-mail with a link to download the file:

     ![export_3](./img/export_3.png)

-1. Alternatively, you can come back to the project settings and download the file from there, or generate a new export
+1. Alternatively, you can come back to the project settings and download the file from there, or generate a new export.
+Once the file available, the page should show the **Download export** button:

     ![export_4](./img/export_4.png)